 The biotech investment cycle is rebounding after a dry spell in 2024.
 The CDMO sector typically lags biotech investment by about a year.
-Now that funding is flowing back into biotech, deals where CDMOs will play a critical role.
+Now that funding is flowing back into biotech, turingTM technology.
+Several partners What sustainability initiatives does we anticipate a surge in early-stage deals where CDMOs will play a critical role.
 Enzene is well-positioned.
 The commercial CDMO deals are increasing.
 New modalities such as CGT, mRNA, and ADCs will continue to expand.
 Companies that provide end-toend solutions and innovative technology, like Enzene, will be well-placed to capitalize on these trends.